magnetilo/energy_hackdays_2020_05_emob_behavior_analysis/README.md

 We then tried Apache Feather as a data transfer format but the data storage speed wasn't the problem.
 The next try was a sqlite database which works fine and was an okay solution for the hackathon.
 If the project would go live, we would recommend a database server preferably in the cloud, to get the inital data loading done quick.
-The dataload still takes over 3 hours.
+The dataload still takes over 3 hours and is not responsive.